cr3ative/homebridge-shell-switch/README.md

 ### But why?

-Let's say you want to run a bash script on your homebridge host system, but it isn't guaranteed to work.
-This switch won't change state until the script returns a successful exit code (zero).
-If anything else happens, the switch will remain in its previous state.
+Suppose you to run a bash script on your homebridge host system, but it isn't guaranteed to work.
+You want to retry that command in a little while until it works.

+- This switch won't change state until the script returns a successful exit code (zero).
+- If anything else happens, the switch will remain in its previous state.
+- We'll show the "pending" switch state while the command is running.

 The switch will maintain state between homebridge reboots, using `node-persist`.